 The 10 sports that were included in the Games each had a qualification criteria.
 This ensured a high level of competition, made each of the events more attractive for athletes and expanded their recognition within the international community.

-Excellent sporting performances in all sports resulted in 26 world and 73 Parapan American records.
+Excellent sporting performances resulted in 26 world and 73 Parapan American records.

-Host nation Brazil topped the medals table claiming 228 podium places, including 83 gold medals.
-Canada and USA completed the top three nations.
+Hosts Brazil topped the medals table claiming 228 podium places, including 83 gold medals.
+Canada and USA completed the top three.

 A total of 5,000 volunteers helped deliver the Games, including a number with an impairment.